TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: fancy-log.
-A copy of the source code may be downloaded from https://github.com/gulpjs/fancy-log.git.
+The following software may be included in this product: fancy-log, glogg.
+A copy of the source code may be downloaded from https://github.com/gulpjs/fancy-log.git (fancy-log), https://github.com/gulpjs/glogg.git (glogg).
 This software contains the following license and notice below:

 The MIT License (MIT)